sefffal/Octofitter.jl/docs/src/modelling.md

 * `M`: Gravitational parameter of the central body, expressed in units of Solar mass.
 * `plx`: Distance to the system expressed in milliarcseconds of parallax.

 After that, just list any planets that you want orbiting the star.
-Here, we pass planet X.
+Here, we pass planet B.
 You can name the system and planets whatever you like.

 Note: the `@named` convenience macro just passes in the name as a keyword argument, e.g. `name=:HD82134`.
 This makes sure that the variable name matches what gets displayed in the package output, and saved a few keystrokes. (taken from ModellingToolkit.jl)